Interview with José Fonrouge

 Ternium's Global Sustainability Senior Director explains the current state of the company's Decarbonization roadmap, the recently updated target released in the Sustainability Report, and how the Brazilian flat-steel producer Usiminas is being integrated into Ternium's global approach.

-#11-October 2024
+#11-November 2024

 “The new steel mill we are building will be one of the most sustainable in America.”